 (f) Parent companies and their affiliates, as defined in Law No. 18,046.

-(iii) The value of a metric ton of fine copper is to be determined in accordance with the average annual value of Grade A copper during the taxable year, as quoted on the London Metal Exchange.
-This value is to be published, in Chilean pesos, by the Chilean Copper Commission within 30 days following the end of each calendar year.

 The combination of the mining royalty, the first category liability and the surtax or additional tax liabilities may not exceed 46.5% of a mining company’s adjusted operational mining taxable income.
-Hence, the mining royalty must be reduced if the sum of these three tax liabilities exceeds the limit.
-The maximum limit is reduced to 45.5% in the case of mining enterprises with annual sales revenues of less than the equivalent of 80,000 metric tons of fine copper.
+This limit is reduced to 45.5% in the case of mining enterprises with annual sales revenue of less than the equivalent of 80,000 metric tons of fine copper.
+Hence, the mining royalty must be reduced if the sum of these three tax liabilities exceeds the applicable limit.
+The first component to be reduced is the OMM component followed by the ad valorem component.

 d.
 Payment of Tax

-A mining enterprise is required to make advance monthly mining royalty payments.
-The advance monthly payments are based on a percentage of the enterprise’s gross revenues received or accrued from the sale of mining products.
+A mining enterprise is required to make advance monthly mining royalty payments, irrespective of whether the enterprise is subject to the ad valorem or OMM component, or both.
+The advance monthly payments are based on a percentage of the enterprise’s gross revenue received or accrued from the sale of mining products.
 The percentage is established based on the weighted average of the percentages the mining enterprise applied to its monthly gross revenues for the immediately preceding taxable year, increased or reduced by the difference, in percentage terms, between the total advance monthly mining royalty payments (as adjusted for inflation) and the total mining royalty that the enterprise should have paid (with no adjustment for inflation) in the prior taxable year.
 If that difference is negative, the weighted average percentage of the advance monthly payments must be increased by that difference; if, on the other hand, the difference is positive, the weighted average percentage must be reduced by that difference.
 The percentage is set at 0.3% if the weighted average percentage in a given taxable year cannot be determined, for example, because the mining enterprise has not generated adjusted operation mining taxable income in the prior taxable year or it is the first taxable year in which the enterprise becomes subject to the mining royalty or any other circumstance.

 Advance monthly mining royalty payments must be adjusted on a quarterly basis based on the average variation in the price of a pound of copper.
 To this end, the Ministry of Finance will set the average price of a pound of copper for each quarter based on its trading value in the London Metal Exchange during the immediately preceding quarter.
 On publication of the average price, a mining enterprise must adjust its advance monthly payments proportionately to the variation between the average price for the previous quarter and the last average price published by the Ministry of Finance.

-Advance monthly mining royalty payments must be made within the month following that in which the mining enterprise generated the relevant revenues.
-The payments must be made together with advance corporate income tax payments (for a discussion of the latter, see B.11., above).
+Advance monthly mining royalty payments must be made within the month following that in which the mining enterprise generated the relevant revenue.
+The payments must be made together with advance corporate income tax payments (for a discussion of the latter, see V.B.11., above).
+The advance monthly mining royalty must be self-assessed using Form 50 if the taxpayer pays its taxes in foreign currency.
+The taxpayer must use Form 29 if it pays its taxes in local currency.

 Advance mining royalty payments can be suspended under the same rules as apply to advance income tax payments if the mining enterprise is in an NOL position.
 However, the enterprise can only suspend the payments in the event the adjusted operation mining taxable income is negative, regardless of the actual NOL position for income tax purposes.